sumcash-project/docs/app/assets/docs/007-PeerAssets.md

 ## Future plans & research

-The PeerAssets project has adopted [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) schema of sharing new ideas and establishing standards like the Sumcoin project.
+The PeerAssets project has adopted [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) schema of sharing new ideas and establishing standards like the Sumcash project.
 RFC's are submitted on the PeerAssets [github repo](https://github.com/PeerAssets/peerassets-rfcs) and peer-reviewed, after which code experimentation and final implementation proceeds.

 There is a number of interesting RFC which are currently discussed, such as:

 [PeerAssets Alias/Proof-of-identity protocol specification](https://github.com/PeerAssets/peerassets-rfcs/blob/master/0003-peerassets-alias-poid-protocol-specification.md)

-> Extension of PeerAssets protocol specifies using singlet PeerAsset deck to alias the Sumcoin address with any UTF-8 string with added secondary functionality of using descriptive information contained in the PeerAssets token to allow proof-of-identity verification of the privkey owner.
+> Extension of PeerAssets protocol specifies using singlet PeerAsset deck to alias the Sumcash address with any UTF-8 string with added secondary functionality of using descriptive information contained in the PeerAssets token to allow proof-of-identity verification of the privkey owner.

 [PeerAssets on-chain voting protocol specification](https://github.com/PeerAssets/peerassets-rfcs/blob/master/0005-on-chain-voting-protocol-proposal.md)